Reviewing Apple (OTCMKTS:REXLQ) and Winnebago Industries (NYSE:WGO)

-Apple (OTCMKTS:REXLQ) and Winnebago Industries (NYSE:WGO) are both construction companies, but which is the better investment?
-We will contrast the two companies based on the strength of their dividends, risk, analyst recommendations, valuation, institutional ownership, profitability and earnings.
+Apple (OTCMKTS:REXLQ) and Winnebago Industries (NYSE:WGO) are both construction companies, but which is the better business?
+We will compare the two companies based on the strength of their dividends, valuation, earnings, analyst recommendations, profitability, institutional ownership and risk.

 Profitability